alifeinbinary/strangeways.dev/README.md

 # Strangeways.dev

 Modern, fast, and minimal portfolio site built with React, TypeScript, Vite, and Tailwind CSS.
-This repo contains the source for `strangeways.dev`, including a responsive layout, themed UI, and example components for pages like About, Contact, and a portfolio grid.
+This repo contains the source for software development company `strangeways.dev`, including a responsive layout, themed UI, and example components for pages like About, Contact, and a portfolio grid.

 ---